12 St. Patrick’s Day “Facts” That Are Actually False

 False fact: Leprechauns are directly related to St. Patrick’s Day

 More people don red beards and green hats on St. Patrick’s Day than on any other day of the year, and yet leprechauns and St. Patrick’s Day really aren’t related, aside from the fact that they’re both Irish.
 Leprechauns didn’t become a staple of Irish literature until many years after St. Patrick’s famed journey through Ireland.
+Now that you’re learning the real St. Patrick’s Day facts, find out where the best parades are in the United States.

 False fact: There are female leprechauns